SalmaLaabdallaoui/Salma-s-kitchen/README.md

 - Extract the downloaded zip file.
 - The downloaded PocketBase Executable must be placed into The Backend Folder
 - Manually drag and drop the pocketbase executable into the newsletter-backend/ folder in VS Code's file Explorer, or in the backend folder within the GitHub repository file.
+- the pocketbase.exe app must be clicked on to run and right clicked on and select "Run as administrator" for Windows users.
 - For Mac/Linux: the following command can also be run

 ```bash